thegricean/woq/README.md

 Do only black & white!

+1. English production with sentence frame -- at least one completion; up to three
+	- keep initial instructions as they are
+	- question on each trial: 'How would you describe the number of black/white dots to someone who has not seen the picture?
+Please provide at least one description.
+A description can be more than one word long, but doesn't have to be.
+Please avoid the use of number expressions."
+	- use sentence fragment "____ of the dots are black/white."

-1. Put together an MTurk survery targeted at native speakers of languages that aren't English and have them produce sentence frames like "X of the dots are blue" after a few practice trials with image-utterance pairs.
+2. Put together an MTurk survey targeted at native speakers of languages that aren't English and have them produce sentence frames like "X of the dots are blue" after a few practice trials with image-utterance pairs.
 Then ask: "is there a similar construction in your language?
 If so, what is it?" + comment box
 	1. Translate English sentence
 	2. Is there a construction in your language?
 If yes, what?
 If no, what are all the different constructions?

-2. English production with sentence frame -- at least one completion; up to three

 3. English production with sentence frame and partial uncertainty (gray out 1/4, 1/2, 3/4)